symious/malloc-post/BLOG.md

 ### `hoard`

-Per-processor heaps: Each processor (or thread) has its own private heap where it allocates memory from.
+- Each processor (or thread) has its own private heap where it allocates memory from.
 This reduces lock contention since allocation and freeing mostly operate on the local heap.

-Global heap: In addition to private heaps, there is a global heap used as a shared resource to balance memory usage across processors by transferring memory blocks (superblocks) between private heaps and the global heap.
+- In addition to private heaps, there is a global heap used as a shared resource to balance memory usage across processors by transferring memory blocks (superblocks) between private heaps and the global heap.

-Superblocks: Memory is managed in large chunks called superblocks (e.g., megabyte-sized), subdivided into smaller blocks of the same size class.
+- Memory is managed in large chunks called superblocks, subdivided into smaller blocks of the same size class.
 Each superblock is owned by one heap and serves its allocation requests.

-Memory balance and transfer discipline: When a private heap becomes too empty or too full, superblocks are transferred to or from the global heap to maintain balanced memory usage and avoid excessive fragmentation.
+- When a private heap becomes too empty or too full, superblocks are transferred to or from the global heap to maintain balanced memory usage and avoid excessive fragmentation.

-Avoiding false sharing: Hoard ensures that superblocks are allocated and reused mostly by the same processor to prevent false sharing at the cache-line level, which is a common concurrency performance problem.
+- Hoard ensures that superblocks are allocated and reused mostly by the same processor to prevent false sharing at the cache-line level, which is a common concurrency performance problem.

-Allocation bins: Each heap organizes superblocks into bins based on their fullness, favoring allocation from superblocks that are nearly full to improve locality and reduce fragmentation.
+- Each heap organizes superblocks into bins based on their fullness, favoring allocation from superblocks that are nearly full to improve locality and reduce fragmentation.

-Large allocations: Objects larger than half a superblock are allocated directly from the OS virtual memory system.
+- Objects larger than half a superblock are allocated directly from the OS virtual memory system.

-## Comparison
+## Benchmarks

 ### What to Compare?

-While the interface looks simple (in the end you are allocating, deallocating, sometimes resizing memory), the implementations of those allocators differ significantly.
+While the interface looks simple, the implementations of those allocators differ significantly.
 Different allocators have different performance characteristics, and are better suited for different workloads and computer architectures.

-When comparing different allocators, there are several key factors to consider:
+When comparing allocators, there are several key performance indicators (KPIs) to consider:

 - **Throughput** (ops/sec)
 - **Latency** - (sec/op)
-- **Concurrency** - (synchronization)
-- **Memory overhead** - (memory used per allocation)
+- **Memory usage** - (overhead and fragmentation)
-- **Memory fragmentation** (memory wasted over time)
-- **Tooling** (debugging, profiling, leak checking)
+- **Tooling** (debugging, profiling, leak checking, ...)

+The workload (allocation size, frequency, number of threads, etc.) impacts these KPIs, so it is important to benchmark your specific workload.
+Let's look into the different KPIs in greater detail.

 ### Throughput